-Not a single nail was used to build this nunnery, which dates from 1934.
-Instead, traditional Tang Dynasty architectural techniques involving wooden dowels and bracket work hold its 228,000 pieces of timber together.
+Not a single nail was used to build this nunnery, which dates back to 1934.
+Instead, traditional Tang Dynasty architectural techniques involving wooden dowels and bracket work hold everything together.
 Most of the 15 cedar halls house altars to bodhisattvas (those who have reached enlightenment)—bronze plaques explain each one.

 The Main Hall is the most imposing—and inspiring—part of the monastery.
 Overlooking the smaller second courtyard, it honors the first Buddha, known as Sakyamuni.
-The soaring ceilings are held up by 28 cedar columns, measuring 18 feet each.
-They also support the roof—no mean feat, given that its traditionally made clay tiles make it weigh 176 tons.
+The soaring ceilings are held up by cedar columns that support the roof—no mean feat, given that its traditionally made clay tiles make it extremely heavy.